Cleaning Cleanrooms: How Often Should You Have Your cGMP Cleanroom Cleaned?

 3. Establish Regular Cleanroom Cleaning Procedures

 Keeping your workspace clean requires diligent adherence to daily and weekly cleaning schedules.
-Depending on the strictness of your class standard, more rigorous objectives may need to be added, or these tasks will need to be completed more frequently.
+Depending on the strictness of your class standard, you may need to add more rigorous objectives or increase the frequency of these tasks.

-Whatever your facility requires, create and follow a cleaning schedule that clearly defines all assignments, making them easy to understand and follow.
-Here are the general cleaning protocols recommended for broad cleanroom needs.
+Whatever your facility requires, it’s essential to create and follow a cleaning schedule that clearly defines all assignments, making them easy to understand and follow.
+Here are the general cleaning protocols recommended for broad cleanroom needs:

 Daily Cleanroom Cleaning: